pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 3. The binlog event (including the SQL statements unsupported by TiDB) successfully matches with the registered operator in step 1.

-4. Execute the skip or replace operation corresponding to the operator and then the replication task continues and does not get interrupted.
+4. Execute the skip or replace operation corresponding to the operator and then the migration task continues and does not get interrupted.

-**Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the replication in the scenario of merging and replicating data from sharded tables**
+**Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the migration in the scenario of merging and migrating data from sharded tables**

 1. Use `sql-skip` or `sql-replace` to register an operator (on DM-master) for the specified DDL pattern.

 2. Each DM-worker parses the relay log to obtain the binlog event.

-3. DM-master coordinates the DDL lock replication among DM-workers.
+3. DM-master coordinates the DDL lock migration among DM-workers.

-4. DM-master checks if the DDL lock replication succeeds, and sends the registered operator in step 1 to the DDL lock owner.
+4. DM-master checks if the DDL lock migration succeeds, and sends the registered operator in step 1 to the DDL lock owner.

 5. DM-master requests the DDL lock owner to execute the DDL statement.

 6. The DDL statement that is to be executed by the DDL lock owner successfully matches with the received operator in step 4.

-7. Execute the skip or replace operation corresponding to the operator and then the replication task continues.
+7. Execute the skip or replace operation corresponding to the operator and then the migration task continues.

 ## Command